Long Trip Alone

-Long Trip Alone is the third studio album by American country music singer Dierks Bentley.
-It was released October 17, 2006 via Capitol Records Nashville.
+Long Trip Alone is the third studio album by American country music artist Dierks Bentley.
+It was released October 17, 2006 by Capitol Records Nashville.
 The album produced four singles on the U.S. Billboard Hot Country Songs charts: "Every Mile a Memory", the title track, "Free and Easy (Down the Road I Go)", and "Trying to Stop Your Leaving".
 All singles went to the Top 10 on the chart.
 "Ever Mile a Memory" and "Free and Easy (Down the Road I Go)" both reached number one, the title track peaked at number 10, and "Trying to Stop Your Leaving" went to number 5.
 Brett Beavers, Bentley’s producer, helped Bentley co-write all of the songs on the album.
-The album peaked at number 5 on the U.S. Billboard 200 and at number 1 on the Top Country Albums chart.
+The album peaked at number 5 on the U.S. Billboard 200 and number 1 on the Top Country Albums chart.
 It was certified gold by the Recording Industry Association of America (RIAA).